sdiehl/wiwinwlh/tutorial.md

 8. Don't write monad-analogy tutorials.

-In other words, the only path to understanding monads is to read the fine source, fire up GHC and write some code.
+In other words, the only path to understanding monads is to read the fine source, fire up GHC, and write some code.
 Analogies and metaphors will not lead to understanding.